We have good news and bad news

 The good news is that the about:blank page is nothing dangerous.
 It’s a built-in page most browsers have, similar to about:cache, about:settings, or about:about.
 The bad news is that in some rare cases malware or viruses can cause the about:blank page to be displayed in your browser.

 In this article you’ll learn more about what about:blank is, how to configure it, and when you may need to worry.
+Also, be sure to check out our short video on YouTube where we summarize the article.

 What Is about:blank?